Thursday, July 28, 2011

 Solaris Kernel Tuning

-adb -k /dev/ksyms /dev/mem
+:adb -k /dev/ksyms /dev/mem

 parameter-name/D